Drag king

 Drag kings have historically been mostly female performance artists who dress in masculine drag and personify male gender stereotypes as part of an individual or group routine.
-As documented in the 2003 Journal of Homosexuality, in more recent years the world of drag kings has broadened to include performers of all gender expressions.
-A typical drag show may incorporate dancing, acting, stand-up comedy and singing, either live or lip-synching to pre-recorded tracks.
+As documented in the 2003 Journal of Homosexuality, the world of drag kings has broadened to include performers of all gender expressions.
+A typical drag show may incorporate dancing, acting, stand-up comedy and singing, either live or lip-syncing to pre-recorded tracks.
 Drag kings often perform as exaggeratedly macho male characters, portray characters such as construction workers and rappers, or impersonate male celebrities like Elvis Presley, Michael Jackson and Tim McGraw.
 Drag kings may also perform as personas that do not clearly align with the gender binary.
 Drag personas that combine both stereotypically masculine and feminine traits are common in modern drag king shows.

-In the late 1800s and early 1900s, several drag kings became British music hall stars and British pantomime has preserved the tradition of women performing in male roles.
+In the late 1800s and early 1900s, several drag kings became British music hall stars.
+British pantomime has preserved the tradition of women performing in male roles.
 Starting in the mid-1990s, drag kings began to gain some of the fame and attention that drag queens have known.